xglover410/module-ux-terry/README.md

 2. Add a media query rule to your CSS so that when the client's screen falls below that breakpoint, the document's root `font-size` is set to absolute, rather than relative units.
 Play around with the breakpoint and font-size settings until you find the text scaling in a pleasant and readable way.
 For a deep dive into the subject of responsive typography and media queries, a great resource can be found [here](https://www.smashingmagazine.com/2016/05/fluid-typography/).

-3. It's common to see media queries used to remove less-important content for devices with smaller screens, in order to reduce clutter.
-Write a media query which removes any buttons from the page when the user's device is a mobile phone (you may want to look up common mobile screen sizes). **Note:** In reality you wouldn't hide these buttons as they are important to the app!
-This is just an illustration of a potential use case for media queries.

-(ALTERNATE?)
 3. Finally, add a media query targeting mobile devices (you may want to research common phone screen sizes).
 This rule should force the buttons to display vertically in a column instead of a row, and fill 100% of the width of their container.
 Also, it should center the rest of the character info so that everything is aligned.
 The final result should look something like this:

 ![mobile-card-view](./docs/images/mobile-card-view.png)